- What are the biggest risks in IT today?

 5. Hackers are often different and misunderstood adolescents.
 They mean no harm.
 They should not be punished at all.

-6. Cyber criminals are anti-social individuals who should receive the maximum applicable penalty!
+6. Cybercriminals are anti-social individuals who should receive the maximum applicable penalty!

-During the last decades, OT and IT were developed and managed maintaining separate technology protocols, standards, governance models and organizational units.
+During the last decades, OT and IT were developed and managed to maintain separate technology protocols, standards, governance models and organizational units.
 Nevertheless, over the last few years, OT has been progressively adopting IT-like technologies.
 Though many security vulnerabilities keep showing up, the convergence of IT and OT will bring clear and tangible advantages to companies all over the world.